 Window shades provide protection against both light and heat.
 Too much direct sunlight fades furnishings, creates glare on screens, and may prevent deep sleep.
 Too much heat can make your house uncomfortably warm or increase your air-conditioning bills.
 Shades made of blackout fabrics are a good choice for children’s bedrooms or people that work night shifts.
 Solar shades that block UV rays are a lighter choice well-suited to sunrooms and offices.

 4. Consider flexibility

 Some types of shades are easy to adjust and offer multiple options so that you can vary the right amount of heat, light, and privacy that you want at different times of the day.
 A slatted blind can be easily raised or lowered and the slats can be open or closed giving you many different choices.

-Top down/bottom up shades are a relatively new product that allow you to lower the top of the blind as well as raise the bottom giving you more flexibility over light levels.
+Top-down/bottom-up shades are a relatively new product that allows you to lower the top of the blind as well as raise the bottom giving you more flexibility over light levels.
 Check out this video from Blinds.com for an overview of these types of blinds.